wpswings/wallet-system-for-woocommerce/README.txt

 The Merchant can allow customers to review email notifications on the wallet recharge, the WooCommerce customer credit, and the deduction of the wallet balance.
 It will update your customers about their wallets.

 **4. Flexible Payment Option**
 Customers can use their Wallets as a payment option if the wallet balance is higher than the total cart value.
-They can use it as a discount coupon when the wallet balance is lower than the total cart value.
+They can use it as a partial payment option when the wallet balance is lower than the total cart value.

 **5. Transaction History**
 The customers’ wallet transactions history contains entries for wallet recharge, debit, credit, transfer, and withdrawal.
 The merchant can also see edits they’ve made into customers’ wallet accounts and the list of customers’ transactions.